 If you already have a homeschool closet (or a bookshelf), you can skip the cube furniture and just buy a few bins to organize the shelf.

 I wanted something cute in the living room because that’s we do our school.
 It had to hold everything my rolling card didn’t.
-Of course, we just have 2 kids doing any school, so we have less curriculum than many homeschoolers.
 Do you like?!

 Things I keep in my organizer cubes: